icomefromthenet/BookMe/README.md

 One very slow bus ride left me with some time for thought and this project is my proof of concept from my musings.
 This is not a full library solution and therefore has no composer download setup.
 I hope that this project will help inspire if your given the task to design a reservation system.

+I've started to build this library in a booking extension for Bolt CMS, its being used as core code in the extension its been modified heavly you find it here [BoltBookeMe](https://github.com/icomefromthenet/BoltBookeMe).

 ## A Quick Overview

 The project has a few important concepts: